YconquestY/cs-629/README.md

 If/in cases where it does not go faster, why does it not go faster?
 (Show a Konata screenshot of a situation in your 2-thread core, where there is an opportunity of speedup if threads could overtake each other)

+We will use the same memory caches for both threads since each thread cannot run at the same time.
+This means that each thread can read the other thread's memory.
+This is crucial for proper interprocess communication in this lab.

 ### Understanding the software running

 Compare  `test/init.S` with the `test/init.S` of the previous lab, notice the main difference and explain what it does.